nextgis/nextgisweb/doc/developer/error_report.rst

    Connection: keep-alive

    {"message": "Attribute 'keyname' forbidden"}

 In some cases the html text or empty body may returned.
-For example, if internal server error occured, HTTP status code set to 500 and html text returns.
+For example, if internal server error occurred, HTTP status code set to 500 and html text returns.